philburn22/philburn22/README.md

 - 👋 Hi, I’m @philburn22
 - 👀 I’m interested in music, video games and food
-- 🌱 I’m currently learning computer science at u of m - flint
+- 🌱 I’m currently pursuing my Bacelor of Sceience in Software Engineering at University of Michigan - Flint
 - 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me by email
+- 📫 I can be reached either here or by email.

 <!---
 philburn22/philburn22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.